 Most leading cloud service providers deliver most of their offerings—everything other than dedicated hosting service—based on the multi-tenant model, which allows providers to maximize utilization of their data center hardware and infrastructure and, consequently, offer cloud services to customers for the lowest possible costs.

-The choice of architectural model is based on two decisions.
+The choice of SaaS platform architecture is based on two decisions.

-Even though it may seem like multi-tenancy is a perfect cost-effective approach, as well as one of the SaaS trends, you may still need to consult with a tech professional and business analyst to make the final decision.
+Even though multi-tenancy may seem like a perfect cost-effective approach and one of the trends in SaaS, you may still need to consult with a tech professional and business analyst to make the final decision.

 To choose the right model, answer these questions:

-At this step, align your business objectives with solutions of how to implement multi-tenant architecture.
+At this step, align your business objectives with solutions for how to implement multi-tenant architecture.

 Do your tenants demand exceptional security and full data isolation?